shubhamd99/full_android/README.md

 ## remember

 Composable functions can use the remember API to store an object in memory.
 A value computed by remember is stored in the Composition during initial composition, and the stored value is returned during recomposition. remember can be used to store both mutable and immutable objects.

+## mutableStateOf

+Unlike remember, mutableStateOf does not automatically cache the value across recompositions.
+Compose does not observe changes to this object by default, so no recomposition occurs unless explicitly triggered.
+Use When you need a mutable state variable but don’t necessarily require it to persist across recompositions.
+Useful for scenarios where you only want to observe changes without caching the value.

+## derivedStateOf

+Use derivedStateOf when your state or key changes frequently, and you want to update your UI selectively.
+It allows you to create a derived state based on other states or keys.
+Recomposition occurs only when the derived state changes, optimizing performance.

 ## rememberSaveable